I am the convenor of the Justice and Transformation (JT) Programme at the University of Cape Town (UCT), South Africa.

 I also worked for the Centre for Conflict Resolution on conflict resolution and peacebuilding in Africa.

-I recently worked with KCL’s Professor Jelke Boesten on the Gender Justice Memory project which created a south-south network of scholars, practitioners and artists.
+I recently worked with Kings College London’s Professor Jelke Boesten on the Gender Justice Memory project which created a south-south network of scholars, practitioners and artists.

 I have also been working with Khanyisela Moyo from the Transitional Justice Institute on the project “Fault lines in Transitional Justice: Looking Backwards to Move Forwards”.
 This initiative promotes and supports an inter-disciplinary network of scholars and senior-level practitioners who are working in the field of transitional justice.